HuberSleepLab/latex_track_changes/README.md

 9) Enjoy the PDF file with track changes.

 ## Install Perl
 Following [this tutorial](https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents), the LaTeX scripts we will use later require the installation of perl.
 Install it [from here](https://www.perl.org/get.html).
-It may or may not be needed eventually, though.
+Make sure you use the strawberry installation when on windows.

 ## Install MikTeX
 Install MikTeX [from here](https://miktex.org/download).